Lambdaspire/Lambdaspire-Swift-DependencyResolution/README.md

 // ...
 ```

 It's a simple change, but this quickly becomes tiresome as a codebase evolves, and ugly as the dependencies grow in number.
+It's clear from the repetition that there is room for automation.

 #### More Ideal Approach